The Pinnacle Architecture: Reducing the cost of breaking RSA-2048 to 100 000 physical qubits using quantum LDPC codes: Instantiation of the Architecture

 Here, the first subscript on each operator denotes the position of a qubit within the sector and the second denotes the sector.
 For any $\sigma\in \mathbb{Z}_l$, a cyclic shift of all physical qubits by $\sigma$ sites preserves the group of parity check operators, making it a qubit automorphism.

-We construct code blocks from the specific family of GB codes presented in Ref.~\cite{webster_explicit_2025}, first explored in Ref.~\cite{lin_singleshot_2025}.
+We construct code blocks from the specific family of GB codes presented in Ref.~\cite{webster_explicit_2025}, which were first discovered in Ref.~\cite{panteleev_degenerate_2021} and subsequently explored in Refs.~\cite{crest_stabilizer_2023, lin_singleshot_2025, wang_coprime_2026}.
 These codes have weight-six parity check operators and require only simple, relatively short-distance transport patterns for syndrome extraction.
 The code family is parameterised by an integer $m>3$, and defined by choosing the lift to be $l=2^m-1$, as well as the sets $A$ and $B$ such that the polynomials $A(x) = \sum_{a \in A} x^a$ and $B(x) = \sum_{b \in B} x^b$ generate the parity check matrices of the classical simplex codes.
 Classical simplex codes have parameters $[2^m-1, m, 2^{m-1}]$~\cite{macwilliams_theory_1977}.
-We conjecture that the GB codes constructed in this way have parameters $\llbracket 2(2^m-1), 2m, m+(m-4)^2 \rrbracket$.
+We conjecture that there exist choices of $A$ and $B$ such that the GB codes constructed in this way have parameters $\llbracket 2(2^m-1), 2m, m+(m-4)^2 \rrbracket$.
 We present explicit instances for the first five codes in the family in \cref{tab:codes}.

 For these codes, we empirically find that performance is improved by allowing for slightly more rounds of syndrome extraction than the code distance.
 Guided by this observation, we choose to use $d_t=d+2$ code cycles per logical cycle.